2002 Kent State Golden Flashes football team

 The 2002 Kent State Golden Flashes football team represented the Kent State University during the 2002 NCAA Division I-A football season.
 Kent State competed as a member of the Mid-American Conference (MAC), and played their home games at Dix Stadium.
 The Golden Flashes were led by fourth-year head coach Dean Pees.

+Kent State compiled a 3–9 record (1–7 in conference games).